tangxiangong/RustyML/README.md

 - **Utility | 工具**:
   - PCA(Principal Component Analysis)
+  - Split dataset for training and dataset for test

 ## Vision | 愿景
 While the library is in its early stages, Rust AI aims to evolve into a comprehensive crate that includes: